ibm-cloud-docs/speech-to-text/acoustic-use.md

     {: pre}

 You can omit the language model from the request if the custom model is based on the default model, `en-US_BroadbandModel`.
 Otherwise, you must use the `model` parameter to specify the base model, as shown for the WebSocket example.
 A custom model can be used only with the base model for which it is created.

+## Troubleshooting the use of custom acoustic models
+{: #acousticTroubleshoot}
+{: troubleshoot}
+{: support}

+If you apply a custom acoustic model to speech recognition but find that the quality of speech recognition does not improve, check for the following possible problems:

+-   Make sure that you are correctly passing the customization ID to the recognition request as shown in the previous examples.
+-   Make sure that the status of the custom model is `available`, meaning that it is fully trained and ready to use.
+For more information, see [Listing custom acoustic models](/docs/speech-to-text?topic=speech-to-text-manageAcousticModels#listModels-acoustic).